DPDK/dpdk/doc/guides/nics/ena.rst

    * **CONFIG_RTE_LIBRTE_ENA_COM_DEBUG** (default n): Enables or disables debug logging of low level tx/rx logic in ena_com(base) within the ENA PMD driver.

+**Runtime Configuration Parameters**

+   * **large_llq_hdr** (default 0)

+     Enables or disables usage of large LLQ headers.
+This option will have effect only if the device also supports large LLQ headers.
+Otherwise, the default value will be used.

 **ENA Configuration Parameters**